"Best Blues Book of 2017" - Living Blues Awards (Reader's Poll)

 Apart from blues singers themselves, the devil is arguably the most charismatic and important figure in the blues tradition.
-He's not just the music's namesake ("the devil's music!"), but a shadowy presence who haunts an imagined Mississippi crossroads where, it is claimed, Delta bluesman Robert Johnson traded away his soul in exchange for extraordinary prowess on the guitar.
-Yet, as scholar and musician Adam Gussow argues, there is much more to the story of the devil and the blues than these clichéd understandings.
+He's not just the music's namesake ("the devil's music!"), but a shadowy presence who haunts an imagined Mississippi crossroads where, according to the legend-invokers, Delta bluesman Robert Johnson traded away his soul in exchange for extraordinary prowess on the guitar.
+Yet, as scholar and musician Adam Gussow argues, there's much more to the story of the devil and the blues than these clichéd understandings.

 In this groundbreaking study, Gussow takes the full measure of the devil's presence.
 Working from original transcriptions of more than 125 recordings released during the past 90 years, Gussow explores the varied uses to which black southern blues people have put this trouble-sowing, love-wrecking, but also empowering figure.
 The book culminates with a bold reinterpretation of Johnson's life and art and a provocative investigation of the way in which the citizens of Clarksdale, Mississippi managed to rebrand a commercial hub as "the crossroads" in 1999, claiming Johnson and the devil as their own.

 Adam Gussow is an associate professor of English and Southern Studies at the University of Mississippi and a professional blues harmonica player.
 He is the author of four other books on the blues, including Mister Satan's Apprentice (1998), a memoir of his time as a Harlem street musician, which won the Keeping the Blues Alive award in Literature from the Blues Foundation in Memphis, and Seems Like Murder Here: Southern Violence and the Blues Tradition (2002), which won the Holman award from the Society for the Study of Southern Literature.
 He lives in Oxford, Mississippi.

 More praise for Beyond the Crossroads: